wd-tim-haynie/bt-netengops-f5-cp-sync-healthcheck/README.md

         - In the `Description` field, put a link to this repository as it is the only source of documentation for the monitor.
         - Set `Type` as `External`.
         - For `External Program`, select your script file (`f5-cp-sync-check.py` if you named it the same as the filename in the previous step).
+        - For `Timeout`, set 181.
+181 is a best practice for this script for reasons described below.
         - Within `Variables`, type `CLIENT_ID` (remember it's case sensitive) for the Name.
 Use the API Client name you earlier set in ClearPass as the Value (e.g., `F5_CP_SYNC_HEALTHCHECK`), then press `Add`.
         - For the next variable, type `CLIENT_SECRET` in the Name field.
 Paste the secret you saved from ClearPass in the `Value` section, then click `Add`.
         - If using a wildcard (0) port for pool members, switch `Configuration` from `Basic` to `Advanced`, then set the `Alias Service Port` to `443`.